unascribed/FlexVer/README.md

 # FlexVer
 FlexVer is a SemVer-compatible intuitive comparator for free-form versioning strings as seen in the wild.
 It's designed to sort versions like people do, rather than attempting to force conformance to a rigid and limited standard.
+This repo collects meta information and discussion on FlexVer, as well as implementations of it in various languages.
+Once things are more finished and set-in-stone, I would like to write a more formal specification for it.

 It works by splitting a string into "numeric" and "non-numeric" parts, and then sorting those lexically, with a few special cases for SemVer compatibility.
 This mode of operation is similar to how `sort -V` behaves in GNU coreutils.
 As such, when used solely for simple comparisons and not group-aware things (such as ~ matches), it is also a stand-in for a SemVer parser (with one exception — read on)